Can a Tenant With Special Needs Request Accommodations to Your Property?

 They have to be related to the tenant's disability

-Please keep in mind that accommodations need to be practical and feasible.
+Please accommodations need to be practical and feasible.
 If an accommodation causes an undue financial or administrative burden to you, then it does not satisfy the reasonability standard according to Federal law.

 Tellus TIP: